nguyenlab/SocialContextSummarization/README.md

 Please contact to us if you re-use the codes.

+# Dataset
+This project includes a dataset taken from [9].
+We created a label for each sentence and tweet.

 # References
 [1] Ani Nenkova.
 2005.
 Automatic Text Summarization of Newswire: Lessons Learned from the Document Understanding Conference.
 In AAAI: 1436-1441.